Business Investors: Everything You Need to Know

 Banks don’t finance enterprise startups.
 A well-written and convincing marketing strategy (and pitch) can sell buyers on your online business idea, but you’re also going to have to convince these buyers that you're worth investing in.
 Funding is as much about whether you’re the appropriate person to run your online business as it is about the viability of your idea.

 When searching for funds, your funding should match the needs of the company.
 Where you search for money and how you search for money, depend on your organization and the type of funding you want.
 There is a big difference, for instance, between a high-growth internet-related firm in search of second-round enterprise funding and a neighborhood retail store trying to finance a second location.

 The venture of venture capital is often misunderstood.
 Many startup firms resent venture capital firms for failing to invest in new ventures or risky ventures.
 Individuals refer to venture capitalists as sharks, due to their supposedly predatory enterprise practices, or as sheep, since they supposedly act like a flock, all wanting identical offers.
-The individuals we name venture capitalists are people who find themselves charged with investing other people’s money.
+The individuals we call venture capitalists are people who find themselves charged with investing other people’s money.
 They have expert accountability to scale back risk as much as possible.